alessiofx/jbh/README.md

 	  jbh.sh --new "Blog title" "1/1/2015"
 	    Create a new post on a specific date

+      jbh.sh --new "Blog title" --template "template-name"
+        Creates a new post witht he given title using a custom template

 	  jbh.sh --new --draft "Blog title"
 	    Creates a new draft post with the given title